 But just because you know the names doesn’t mean you’ll like the games.
 That’s where we come in.
 Since the Nintendo Switch is a fairly new console, you may be wondering where to start in your search for fun, entertaining games.

-Check out the matrix above to learn about our five favorite Nintendo Switch games.
+Check out the product list above to learn about our five favorite Nintendo Switch games.
 And for more information about Nintendo Switch games, keep reading.
 We’ll give you pointers on what to look for when shopping for games for your new console.

 One of the top selling points of the Nintendo Switch is its ability to easily transform from a traditional gaming console into a handheld, portable one.
 You can dock your unit to access HD gaming on your television screen, or you can play anywhere by switching to handheld mode.